Accelerators¶

 Tensor values shown as dense / sparse.
 A100 and A10G lack FP8 (3rd-gen tensor cores).
 L40S and L4 lack NVLink.

-The A100 remains the price/performance sweet spot for training at $0.62/hr spot on VastAI.
-Its 80 GB HBM2e fits most 7-13B parameter models.
-The L40S offers 3x more raw FP32 compute but half the memory bandwidth — better suited for inference and mixed workloads than large-scale training.
-The L4 at 72W and $0.22/hr on RunPod is the best value for inference: its FP8 throughput (242 TFLOPS) rivals the A100's BF16 (312 TFLOPS) at less than half the cost.
+The A100 remains the price/performance sweet spot for training, and its 80 GB HBM2e fits most 7-13B parameter models.
+The L40S has 3x more raw FP32 compute but less than half the memory bandwidth — better for inference and mixed workloads than for large-scale training.
+The L4 at 72W is the best value for inference: its FP8 throughput (242 TFLOPS) rivals the A100's BF16 (312 TFLOPS) at a fraction of the cost and power.

 | Spec | T4 |